 Most of the time, you’ll be using the ServiceNow App Repo to move the scoped application containing the built component project across to your Test/QA/Production instances.
 For the initial deploy of the component project this will work fine, however once that scoped application exists in your company’s App Repo, it will no longer be possible to deploy that component to a brand new instance as that would require creating that scope again.
 When creating a scope, the ServiceNow instance checks whether that scope name has already been used, and if so it doesn’t allow that application to be created.

-How this will present itself is when you run snc ui-component deploy you will receive a 400 error back, with the message This scope is already taken by another application.
+How this will present itself is when you run snc ui-component deploy

 This is why you need to store both states of the component project in source control.
 You need to store the source state to maintain the component of course.
 You also need to store the built state to allow you to deploy the component to an instance that the component hasn’t already been deployed to.
-To do so you’ll need to import the application from source control, and once the application is on the instance you can run the deploy command as usual which will succeed.
+To do so you’ll need to import the application from source control, and once the application is on the instance you can run the deploy

 Conclusion